rampemus/vscode-preferences/README.md

 ## Additional notes about VIM settings

-To do the same mappings in VIM editor go to [vim repository](https://github.com/rampemus/.vim)
+To do the same mappings in VIM editor and instructions for keyboard settings: [vim repository](https://github.com/rampemus/.vim)